butterfly-ops/docs/adminpanel.md

 ## Objects

-Every created objects comes with special management screens.
+Every created object comes with special management screens.
 You can list, add, edit, from it's auto-generated admin panel.
 You can even bulk edit, import or export your data.
 Besides having many unique features, Management Screens can be customized easily.